Everyone is welcome to worship with us! You do not have to be a member of Congregation Mickve Israel to attend services.

 Kabbalat Shabbat Evening Service, 6 PM Friday nights

-Our “Regular” Kabbalat Shabbat Evening Service: We welcome Shabbat on Friday evenings with a Kabbalat Shabbat service which begins at 6:00 pm (6:30pm in summer).
+Our “Regular” Kabbalat Shabbat Evening Service: We welcome Shabbat on Friday evenings with a Kabbalat Shabbat service which begins at 6:00 pm.
 This service is in the spirit of a contemporary normative Reform worship style.
 We encourage congregational participation and welcome visitors.

 Our Classical Reform Shabbat morning services are held at 11:00 am every Saturday morning.
 Classical Reform Judaism reflects the elegant worship style instituted by the 19th-century founders of American Reform Judaism, using the Union prayer book with emphasis on a gender inclusive contemporary version of Prophetic Judaism and accompaniment by organ and soprano soloist leading congregational singing.
 The service generally lasts one hour.
 Guests of all denominations are always welcome, and encouraged to join us for a full luncheon that follows the service.